Tokyo governor says Olympics facing 'major issue' after Mori's sexist remarks | Politics

 Japan persistently trails its peers on promoting gender equality, ranking 121 out of 153 nations surveyed in the 2020 global gender gap report of the World Economic Forum.
 "I felt anger for the first time in a while," pro soccer player Shiho Shimoyamada said in a tweet.

 "It's absolutely meaningless to retract remarks already out in the open.
-Unless you actually acknowledge prejudice and take steps against it, the same thing will just happen again."
-An online petition begun by Change.org calling for "Looking into dealing with Mori and preventing recurrences" had more than 56,000 signatures by Friday afternoon.
+Unless you actually acknowledge prejudice and take steps against it, the same thing will just happen again.
+Momoko Nojo, the head of a group aiming to educate young people about politics, said the desire to make the anger of ordinary citizens clear to Mori and the people around him led her and other activists to launch a petition on Change.org.

-The Asahi Shimbun, in an editorial, called on Mori to quit.
-"Mori ... has severely damaged the image of the event with an outrageous remark amid growing international skepticism about whether it can be held this summer," the paper said.
-"We demand Mori immediately resign."
+"So many people around me on Twitter and so on were angry, but I felt that unless these voices were made visible, the fact that so many people are upset would never get across to them," she told Reuters.
+By Friday night, their petition - "Looking into 'Dealing with Mori' and Preventing Recurrences," launched on Thursday night - had gained nearly 68,000 signatures.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)